 - Quattro Formaggio

-Sicilian Pizza Unique Sicilian / sfincione is the first Sicilian pizza and has a soft, rectangular base with a light consistency.
+Sicilian Pizza Unique Sicilian / sfincione is the first Sicilian pizza with a soft, rectangular base and a light consistency.
 It’s topped with bread scraps, herbs, anchovies, onions, and tomato sauce.

 Neapolitan vs. Sicilian Pizza: Where did Both Pizzas Originate from?